 docker-compose -f docker/docker-compose.yml run slack-reader --limit 500 --channels frontend research --output 2channels.csv

 To get the help message on optional arguments, run:

 Build, train and deploy a model on the platform

 Now it’s time to build, train and deploy a model.

 If you haven’t yet, sign up to the Peltarion Platform.

 Import the messages to the Peltarion Platform

 Create a project on the platform and navigate to the Datasets view.

-Click Choose files and upload the csv file with your Slack messages.
+Click Upload file and upload the csv file with your Slack messages.

-Select the message feature, click the spanner and make sure that:
+Select the message feature, click the wrench and make sure that: